 The most meaningful change happens when people feel heard, safe, and empowered.
 As such, my approach is compassionate and straightforward.
-We'll start from where you are and find your path forward.
+We'll start from where you are and work at a pace that you're comfortable with.

 Together we’ll develop insights into what you’re going through, build your capacity to handle it, and discover new tools to help you heal.